-Budgeted cost: £56.780
+Budgeted cost: £64,125

-Activity Evidence that supports this approach Challenge number(s) addressed Developing a language rich environment and culture EEF- on average oral language approaches have high impact on pupil outcomes of 6 months' additional progress 1 3 Quality first teaching of writing- composition and effect.
+Activity Evidence that supports this approach Challenge number(s) addressed Developing a language rich environment and culture through the English provision.
+EEF- on average oral language approaches have high impact on pupil outcomes of 6 months' additional progress 1 3 Quality first teaching of writing- with a focus on non-fiction writing.
 EEF- Purpose and audience are central to effective writing.
 Pupils need to have a reason to write and someone to write for.
 Impact is extensive.
-1 3 5 Introduction of metacognition and self- regulated learning EEF- The potential impact of metacognition and self-regulation approaches is high (7+ months) 1 3 4 High quality CPD and in-school support.
+1 3 5 Introduction of metacognition and self-regulated learning to further enhance learning behaviours for all.
+EEF- The potential impact of metacognition and self-regulation approaches is high (7+ months) 1 3 4 High quality CPD and in-school support focused on children knowing more and remembering more.
 Education Policy Institute: High-quality CPD for teachers has a significant effect on pupils' learning outcomes.
 Induction training and mentoring programmes are particularly effective for improving retention rates early on.
 13